 - Johann Schmidt gets called "The Red Skull" (by Hitler, no less) one time as an insult, much to his annoyance.
 For the rest of the movie, only his real name is used.
-However, when he's mentioned in The Winter Soldier, it's only done by his codename.
+However, when he's mentioned in future movies and shows, it's only done by his codename.

-- Technically, this trope is true of Montgomery Falsworth, aka "Union Jack", the British counterpart to Captain America.
+- Technically, this trope is true of Montgomery Falsworth, aka "Union Jack", in the first movie.
 However, Falsworth is not a costumed hero in this movie so there would be no reason to say the name at all.

 - From multiple movies, Natasha Romanov's handle of "Black Widow" never comes up in Iron Man 2, and is only used in The Avengers twice.
 In the first instance, it was spoken in Russian, so anyone watching the film outside of its Russian dub actually only gets to read the name in subtitle form.
 Its other brief appearance is on the screen of a dossier Coulson is viewing.
-It's used all of once in The Winter Soldier, where an agent refers to her as Black Widow while communicating with Rumlow; an absent from Avengers: Age of Ultron, but reappeared in Civil War when Zemo mentions "the Black Widow."
+It's used all of once in The Winter Soldier, where an agent refers to her as Black Widow while communicating with Rumlow.
+The name was absent from Avengers: Age of Ultron, but reappeared in Civil War when Zemo mentions "the Black Widow."